Give yourself the same care and attention that you give to others

 • Feeling withdrawn and isolated from others

 The consequences of nurse burnout extend beyond the individual nurse, impacting patient care and the healthcare system as a whole.
-Such consequences include, but are not limited to:
+Such consequences include:

 • Increase in error-making, missed assessments, and delayed interventions